 Matt Stutzman is a member of the 2012 US Paralympic Archery Team.
 He won a silver medal at the Paralympics in 2012.
 He is currently also the world record holder for longest accurate shot in archery.
 But he started out with no laurels — just no arms.

 Born without arms, his biological parents didn’t think they could afford all the expenses involved in bringing up a handicapped child, so they gave him up for adoption.
+Whether they explored all of their options, such as crowdfunding, and couldn’t find a solution or whether they just couldn’t face bringing up a handicapped child is not clear.
 A family who had a farm adopted him.
 These parents must have seen how determined he was to live without handicap help and had such a positive mindset, because his father told him he had to learn how to milk cows.
 He asked his father how he could possibly milk cows without arms, and his father said, “Just figure it out.”
 So he learned how to milk cows with his feet.

 Fast-forward about 20 years, Matt is married with children and he wants to support his family but can’t find a job in the new town they have moved to (my town).
 He told his wife he decided to be the best archer in the world!
 He wasn’t sure what made him pick that but he got a special bow and started practicing.
 He entered a Paralympic tournament.
 He was terrible.
 He hired a coach.
 He got a little better.
 He entered more tournaments.
 He kept practicing getting coached and he got better and better.